NorthernMechatronics/tflm_digits/training_files/README.md

 ### Splitting the dataset

-[train_test_split](https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.train_test_split.html) is a function within `scikit-learn` that splits the training dataset into training and testing sets.
+[train_test_split](https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.train_test_split.html) is a function within `scikit-learn` that splits the training dataset into training and validation sets.
 The proportion of the images in the testing sets is an argument within the function.
 Both of these will be used during the training process.

 ### Data augmentation